kevinabrandon/wan-watcher/README.md

 * **ESP32 local pinger**

-The local pinger represents the controller’s independent view of internet reachability and may disagree with pfSense during routing or firewall faults.
+  * _Represents the controller’s independent view of internet reachability and may disagree with pfSense during routing or firewall faults._
   * ICMP pingger to configurable target (default 8.8.8.8)
   * Calculates latency, jitter, loss percentage (dpinger-style)
     * Averaged over a 60 second window with 120 samples (every 500ms)